 A selective introduction to the varied forms, significant authors, and literary movements from the turn of the century to the recent past.

 ENLS 283.
 The Early English Novel.
 1 Credit.

-Offered Either Fall or Spring; Lecture hours:3 The rise of the novel as a genre, and analysis of representative novels.
+The rise of the novel as a genre, and analysis of representative novels.

 ENLS 284.
 The 19th-century English Novel.
 1 Credit.